1967 Stanley Cup Final: Game five

+Game six

-In the sixth game Bower returned to the line-up as back up.
-Jim Pappin scored his seventh goal of the playoffs and Sawchuk stopped 41 shots helping Toronto win the Cup.
+In the sixth game, Johnny Bower returned to the line-up as back up for Toronto.
+Gump Worsley would also replace Rogie Vachon for Montreal, who had been pulled in game five.
+Jim Pappin scored his seventh goal of the playoffs and Sawchuk stopped 40 shots helping Toronto win the Cup.
 Pappin had four goals and four assists in the final series.
 Captain George Armstrong scored the 3–1 empty-net insurance goal to put game six out of reach.